beyondcode/expose/docs/getting-started/sharing-your-first-site.md

 expose token [YOUR-AUTH-TOKEN]
 ```

-This will register the token globally in your expose configuration file, and all following expose calls will automatically use the token to authenticate with the server.
+This will register the token globally in your expose configuration file and all following Expose calls will automatically use the token to authenticate with the network.
+In case that you have access to a team on an Expose Pro plan, you can use this command to switch to the team and get access to the reserved subdomains or white label domains.